 My favourite was the manakeesh with a thyme spice mixture called zaatar and fresh olive oil.
 Other toppings include halloumi or eggs.
 You can find it in bakeries all over Amman.

 The Roman theatre

 After the Roman theatre it is time for more ancient ruins at the Citadel.
-The Citadel hill is among the oldest parts of Amman and archeological findings go back to the Neolithic period.
+The Citadel hill is among the oldest parts of Amman.
+Archeological findings go back to the Neolithic period.
 The different buildings reflect the great civilizations that once occupied it.
 Most notable are the Roman temple of Hercules, the Byzantine church and the Umayyad palace.

 To reach the citadel it is a 30 minute uphill walk through residential neighbourhoods.
-Although there are some nice views it isn’t a particularly scenic walk.
-Especially when it is warm you might want to consider taking a taxi instead and save your energy for the easier walk back to downtown for lunch at the legendary Hashem restaurant.
+Although there are some nice views, it isn’t a particularly scenic walk.
+Especially when it is warm, you might want to consider taking a taxi instead and save your energy for the easier walk back to downtown.
+There I recommend to have lunch at the legendary Hashem restaurant.